llvm-git-migration/llvm-project/clang/docs/ClangNVLinkWrapper.rst

 Example
 =======

-This tool is intended to be invoked when targeting the NVPTX toolchain directly.
+This tool is intended to be invoked when targeting the NVPTX toolchain directly as a cross-compiling target.
+This can be used to create standalone GPU executables with normal linking semantics similar to standard compilation.

 .. code-block:: console